-From this point we set out on the 25th ulto., our general course being N. 25 E. ${c}$. next day they reached Buffalo Creek, ... and several days later found themselves not near the mouth of Pawnee Fork, as anticipated, but "at the Big Bend of the Arkansas" . . . and learned that the stream they were following was Walnut Creek. . . .
-31
+From this point we set out on the 25th ulto., our general course being N. 25 E. . .
+Next day they came to "Buffalo Creek," . . . [and several days later] found themselves, not near the mouth of Pawnee Fork, as anticipated, but "at the Big Bend of the Arkansas" . . . and learned that the stream they had followed was Walnut Creek. . . .

-Aubry was apparently well satisfied with these explorations and considered this road very good, but he felt it would be even better if the United States government would establish military posts at Walnut Creek and near Cold Spring.32 Considering such adventure under the circumstances surrounding these explorations, historians have perhaps not even credited

-30Ibid.
-31Ibid.
-32Ibid., p.
-457. Aubry with having the bravery and skill which be obviously possessed.
+Aubry was apparently well satisfied with these explorations and considered this road very good, but he felt it would be even better if the United States government would establish military posts at Walnut Creek and near Cold Spring.
+Considering such adventure under the circumstances surrounding these explorations, historians have perhaps not even credited Aubry with having the bravery and skill which he obviously possessed.
 His confidence in himself and his abilities apparently never wavered.
 He did not hesitate to take an entire wagon train over foreign terrain, and he evidently was so sure of his capabilities as a scout and trail guide that failure was inconceivable.